fiafrate/sdelearn/README.md

 whether to use the exact symbolic computation of the Hessian matrix or a much faster computation based on the outer product of the gradient at the minimum point.
 (Both converge to the true information matrix when rescaled, see De Gregorio and Iacus).
-Note that exact Hessian computation is available only if the model has been built with the second derivatives computation.
+Note that exact Hessian computation is available only if the model has been built with the second derivatives' computation.

+If a two-step (adaptive) estimation procedure is used, then the `loss2` and `gradient2` functions can be used to get the loss and the gradient, respectively, for drift and diffusion parameters only.
+The loss functions are as in Uchida, Yoshida (2012).
+The parameter group can be specified via the `group` parameter, which can take values `alpha` for drift or `beta` for diffusion parameters.

+The loss and the gradient are by default scaled by the number of observation.
+The gradient can optionally be scaled by its asymptotic rates
+(see e.g. Kessler 1997) by specifying `asy_scale=True`.
+This is used in the OPG approximation of the Hessian, in order to obtain entries that have a consisten scale.

 See `sde.model` options for details.

 ### AdaLasso, AdaBridge, AdaElasticNet
 SdeLearner based on Least Square Approximation (LSA) of the loss function.
-It requires a base estimator of class SdeLearner(e.g. Qmle) to obtain an initial estimate and the Fisher information and to build the penalized LSA objective function.
+It requires a base estimator of class SdeLearner(e.g. Qmle) to get an initial estimate and the Fisher information and to build the penalized LSA objective function.
 AIC computation is used for choosing the best tuning parameter